GustavoVargasHakim/TTTFlow/README.md

 ### Requirements

 This project was developed using Python 3.8.10, PyTorch 1.11.2 and CUDA 11.1.
-Please visit the requirements file "requirements.txt", or use thw following command:
+Please visit the requirements file "requirements.txt", or use the following command:

 `pip install -r requirements.txt`